uhhcaitie/Coding4NonCoders/lab1/lab1.md

 1. If, elif, or else
 2. A boolean expression

+If the boolean expression evaluates to True, then the inner code is executed.
 Here are some examples of conditionals

 ```python
 if True: